ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 - Common challenges with IPFS gateways
 - Differences between IPFS gateways
 - IPFS gateway request lifecycle
+- Content publishing lifecycle
-- Best practices
+- Best practices for self-hosting IPFS nodes
 - Debugging CID retrievability
 - Caching and garbage collection
 - Pinning, pinning services
 - Improving CID access performance and reliability from the IPFS network

-By the end of this article, you should be equipped with the knowledge and tools to use IPFS gateways confidently and systematically debug when you face problems.
+By the end of this blog post, you should be equipped with the knowledge and tools to use IPFS gateways confidently and systematically debug when you face problems.

+> **Note:** The blog refers assumes you are using [kubo](https://github.com/ipfs/go-ipfs) (until recently known as go-ipfs) since it's the most popular IPFS implementation.
+This is not to take away any thunder from the other implementations, e.g, js-ipfs

 ## Common challenges with IPFS HTTP Gateways

-One of the questions most frequently asked by developers using IPFS in our various community channels is **why CIDs aren't retrievable via public IPFS gateways** or in other cases, why are they slow to load.
+One of the questions most frequently asked by developers using IPFS in our various community channels is **why CIDs aren't retrievable via public IPFS gateways** or in other cases, why are CIDs so slow to load.

 For example, when you first upload content to your local IPFS node, it's not uncommon to get [504 Gateway Time-out](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) when requesting the CID from a public gateway.